 What is a NullPointerException in Java?

-Causes and Solutions for NullPointerException in Java
+5 Common Causes of NullPointerException in Java

 Following are some common causes of NullPointerException that can occur while programming in Java.